nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 **Step 4:** If the file has been read successfully, then `EstimateCommand` calculates the estimated time using `fileContent` and `wordsPerHour`, then invokes `EstimateCommand#timeNeededToString()` with the estimated time to convert it into a human-readable format, and finally, returns the result to `Main` for it to be printed via `Ui#printMessage()`.

-> :memo: If `wordsPerHour` was not specified, the values 400, 500, and 600 words per hour (average translator's speed) will be used and this will generate 3 estimation timings, unlike the current scenario, only 1 estimatino timing will be generated.
+> :memo: If `wordsPerHour` was not specified, the values 400, 500, and 600 words per hour (average translator's speed) will be used and this will generate 3 estimation timings, unlike the current scenario, only 1 estimation timing will be generated.

 <br/>